These Lemon Chicken Thighs are slow roasted, tender, and bursting with flavor!

 This recipe does take a bit of attention to get it just right, but I promise it’s worth it!
 In the end, that delicious sauce blends with the chicken juice and olive oil for a lovely broth and the vegetables are perfectly roasting with some exceptional flavor.
 You can make this recipe using other bone-in chicken pieces as well, just make sure the weight of the meat is around 2 lbs total.

-- Drizzle 2 tbsp of olive oil in a 3 to 4 qt. baking dish.
+- Preheat oven to 450°F and drizzle 2 tbsp of olive oil in a 3 to 4 qt. baking dish.
 Add prepped bok choy, carrots, salt, and pepper to the dish and toss until evenly coated.

 - Place chicken thighs on top of the vegetables, skin side up, and drizzle the chicken with the remaining 2 tbsp of olive oil.
 Sprinkle chicken with just a pinch of salt and pepper.
 Slice a lemon in half and place a half at each end of the dish.
 Roast for 15 minutes.

 - Meanwhile, whisk together Kikkoman Soy Sauce, lemon juice, ginger, and honey.
 After 15 minutes, remove chicken from oven and use a basting brush to brush the chicken with the sauce and pan drippings, then return to the oven.
-Repeat the process every 3 minutes for another 25 to 30 minutes, or until sauce is gone and the chicken has an internal temperature of 165 degrees F.
+Repeat the process every 5 minutes for another 25 to 30 minutes, or until sauce is gone and the chicken has an internal temperature of 165°F.

 Recipe adapted from Mark Bittman.